ctu-mrs/bluefox2/README.md

         sudo chmod 777 /dev/bus/usb/xxx/xxx
         ```

         `/dev/bus/usb/xxx/xxx` can be easily identified with the error information ros provids.

+        You can also use convenience script `device_permission_change.bash` in the `scripts` subdirectory, which is essentially doing the same thing.
+It automatically finds bluefox2 device files by it's vendor id and change their permissions.
+You must run it with a sudo.

     * Permanent fix:
     Adding a rule to `/etc/udev/rules.d` by the following command